slapdash/platform/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Slapdash Development Platform.
+Thank you for your interest in contributing to Slapdash Platform.

 Our repo adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <engineering@slapdash.com>.

-Here you'll find a set of guidelines for contributing to Slapdash Development Platform.
+Here you'll find a set of guidelines for contributing to Slapdash Platform.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.